The Prevention Awareness Crew

 - Register for PAC, Psychology 379 (1 credit), by picking up a label from the Counseling Center.
 Graduate credit may be earned through an arrangement with the instructor

-- Attain a letter of recommendation from an ASU faculty member
+- Attain a letter of recommendation from an Adams State faculty member

 - Interview with the PAC instructor and/or PAC coordinator